machpoint82/geofs-gate-spawner/README.md

 ## What it does

-Adds a small in-game panel to GeoFS where you can pick an airport and gate/stand, optionally filter by aircraft category (A380/747-capable, cargo, GA, etc.), and spawn parked at the exact real-world coordinates and heading — pulled straight from official airport data, not guessed.
+Adds a small in-game panel to GeoFS where you can pick an airport and gate/stand and spawn there

 ## Features

-- Real gate/stand coordinates and headings sourced from X-Plane's open airport database
 - Search box — type a gate number and hit **Enter** to jump straight there
 - Filters for Code F (A380/747), Code E (777/787), heavy-capable, cargo, and general aviation stands
 - The panel lives as a small square always-visible in the bottom right corner — click it to expand/collapse.
 No setup required.